 Regardless of who is right on that score, one thing's for sure: we're lucky we're not stuck in an ice age.
 "Warming" hasn't always been the watchword.
 If you widen the time-dilation lens a bit, Earth and its rabble of creatures have experienced in the last 1 million years periods of glaciation that caused enormous change (not to mention ice and cold) to the planet.
 Just 650,000 years ago ("just" because it's such a speck of geologic time!) the ice buildup was so great that ice pushed deep into the U.S. midwest from Canada and modern-day Germany was hit with ice from Scandinavian climes.
 Sea levels dropped by about 400 feet (122 meters) and the worldwide temperature overall dropped by 9 degrees F (5 degrees C).
 Imagine that kind of temperature swing today, with sheets of ice covering vast swaths of the planet.
 And it wasn't as though that glaciation period hung around for a few decades: It stayed that way for some 50,000 years [source: University of California San Diego].
 At least, for all of it's trouble and suffering, the Earth got some gorgeous valleys, enormous lakes and fjords.

-What are the different types of wetlands?
+What are the most prominent effects of climate change?

 Answered by Planet Green